 With its small-town feel and easy accessibility to Arches National Park, Canyonlands National Park and Dead Horse Point State Park, we loved our stay in Moab.

 Where to Stay in Moab tip: During the busy summer months demand for Moab accommodation is high.
 Once you know your dates we highly recommend booking your place to stay well in advance!

-Choosing where to Stay in Moab
+Choosing Where to Stay in Moab

 Moab has a range of accommodation options to suit every budget and group size.
-Visitors to Moab can choose from a wide range of offerings including standard hotels, luxury hotels, unique Airbnbs and campgrounds within the National Parks.
+Visitors to Moab can choose from a wide range of offerings including standard hotels, luxury hotels, unique rentals and campgrounds within the National Parks.
 If you are focused only on maximising time in the parks (like we were) we recommend looking at hotels close to the park entrances.

 If you prefer to be closer to the cafes, bars and shops in downtown Moab we recommend looking at some of the options closer to town.